mickenordin/gmnd/README.md

 ```
 docker run -p 1965:1965 gmnd
 ```
-A slightly more interesting thing it can do is serve your own content, in this example from /tmp/content on your host machine:
+A slightly more interesting thing it can do is serve your own content, in this example from /tmp/content on your host machine and cgi-scripts from /tmp/cgi-bin:
 ```
-docker run --mount type=bind,source="/tmp/content,target=/app/content" -p 1965:1965 gmnd
+docker run --mount type=bind,source="/tmp/content,target=/app/content" --mount type=bind,source="/tmp/cgi-bin,target=/app/cgi-bin" -p 1965:1965 gmnd
 ```
-Or even supply your own certificates from the outside, in this example in /usr/local/certs:
+Or even supply your own certificates from the outside, in this example in /usr/local/certs with static content from /tmp/content:
 ```
 docker run --mount type=bind,source="/tmp/content,target=/app/content" --mount type=bind,source="/usr/local/certs,target=/app/certs" -p 1965:1965 gmnd
 ```